Yuri-Castro/DotaDiscordBot/README.md

-# DotaDiscordBot
+# dota-buff-scraper
-A discord bot for helping player at picking heroes
+A project for scrapping Dota buff information using Scrapy